-Oversight responsibility of Security and Constitutional Development Select Committee
+Oversight responsibility of the Select Committee on Security and Justice

 Working in Committees allows Parliament to: